by Dr. C.H. Weaver M.D. updated 9/2022

 The US Food and Drug Administration (FDA) granted full approval to Lorbrena (lorlatinib) for the treatment of patients with anaplastic lymphoma kinase (ALK)-positive metastatic non-small cell lung cancer (NSCLC).

-Results of the CROWN clinical trial were published in November 2020 and will be shared with the FDA and other health authorities to support full approval of Lorbrena and to seek approval for an indication that includes previously untreated ALK-positive metastatic NSCLC.
+Results of the CROWN clinical trial were published in 2020, and updated in September 2022 and presented to the FDA and other health authorities to support full approval of Lorbrena and to seek approval for an indication that includes previously untreated ALK-positive metastatic NSCLC.1-4

 The CROWN clinical trial is a phase 3 comparative trial in which 296 people with previously untreated advanced ALK + NSCLC were treated with either Lorbrena or Xalkori and directly compared.
 Lorbrena was determined to be better at delaying cancer recurrence than Xalkori.